[ Read my product review disclaimer here.]

 HOW DO I DO THIS?

-Connecting to your Mac via Thunderbolt 2, the drive is certified by both Apple and Intel.
+Connecting to your Mac via Thunderbolt 2 is simplicity itself; the connection protocol is certified by both Apple and Intel.

 Here are some of the specs, taken from the mLogic website: